DiyMediaServer

 docker compose up -d # Starts a fresh container with the new image

-Sonarr, Radarr, and SABnzbd come back up on the latest images with all your config intact.
+SABnzbd comes back up on the latest image with all your config intact.

 In Closing